willpinha/daisy-components/CONTRIBUTING.md

 # Contributing to the Daisy Collection

 Thank you for considering contributing to our open source project.
-Whether you are repairing a bug, implementing a new feature or improving code, your efforts make a difference.
+Whether you are fixing a bug, implementing a new feature or improving code, your efforts make a difference.
 Together, We can create an amazing collection of UI examples for DaisyUI that everyone can use!

 The main way to contribute is by adding new user interface (UI) examples such as navigation bars, sidebars, authentication forms, blog sections, and so on.
 Other ways to contribute include reporting issues and make feature requests

-## Coding conventions

 ## Guide to add a new UI example